 As described in the Psychology Department handbook, "The Preliminary Examination is usually administered when the student has completed most, though not necessarily all, of their course work, but has not made a major investment of time and effort towards the Dissertation research project.
-Before beginning the preliminary examination, students should have completed Psychology 531, 533, or their equivalent, as well as the Master's thesis.
-Students have one year after completion of the Master's thesis to register for the preliminary examination.

-The Preliminary Examination may not be taken until completion of the MA Thesis has been approved.
+The Preliminary Examination may not be taken until completion of the MA Thesis been approved.
 The deadline for completing the Preliminary Examination is the end of the finals week of the student's 6th semester or one-year from the end of the semester in which the MA Thesis was successfully defended.
 Students who fail to meet this deadline must submit an Extension for Milestone form signed by the student, Advisor, Program Chair, and DGS to the Program Director.
-The student will then be given a one-year grace period to complete the Preliminary Exam.
+The student will then be given a one-year grace period to complete both phases of the Preliminary Exam.
 If the Preliminary Exam is not completed by the end of the grace period, the timeliness of the student's progress is considered to be 'not meeting expectations', which must be stated in the student's annual written evaluation.
 Note that a minimum of one year has to elapse after passing the Preliminary Examination before the defense of the Dissertation.
 Only students in good academic standing are permitted to take the Examination.
 Students who do not complete the PhD degree requirements within five (5) years of passing the Preliminary Examination must retake the examination.
 Students must be registered the term in which they are taking the Preliminary Examination."